l3wk3m/studio-booker/README.md

 ![Three navigation buttons; "View my bookings", "Home" and "Book another space"]()

-Under the confirmation text, three navigation buttons are visible; "View my bookings", "Home" and "Book another workshop".
-On smaller devices, only "View my bookings" and "Book another workshop" are visible.
+Under the confirmation text, three navigation buttons are visible; "View my bookings", "Home" and "Book another space".
+On smaller devices, only "View my bookings" and "Book another space" are visible.
 These buttons are there to make the user to stay at the website after a successful booking.

 ### My bookings page